EricWay1024/Homological-Algebra-Notes/ha/2-ab.typ

   A #sest $ses(A, B, C)$ is *split* if $B$ is isomorphic to $A ds C$.
   // #image("imgs/19.png")
 ]
+// #lemma[
+//   An additive functor preserves split short exact sequences.
+// ]
+// <additive-preserve-split>
+// #proof[
+//   This follows from @additive-preserve-biproduct.
+// ]

 #lemma("Splitting Lemma")[
   Let $ses(A, B, C, f:f, g:g)$ be a short exact sequence.
 The followings are equivalent: